Trump Wins in TN as Bill Hagerty Wins GOP Nomination for U.S. Senate

 Breitbart News was granted exclusive access to Hagerty’s campaign headquarters war room, where dozens of staffers in a local hotel conference room shouted out county-by-county results as they rolled in from across the state.
 For the first half hour, not a single county went Sethi’s way. and cheers were so loud that campaign staff closed the door so those in the hotel lobby more than 30 yards down the hall could not hear them.

 An all star lineup of Hagerty’s biggest supporters joined him here on election night, including Sens.
-Marsha Blackburn (R-TN) and Tom Cotton (R-TN) as well as Rep. Chuck Fleischmann (R-TN).
+Marsha Blackburn (R-TN) and Tom Cotton (R-AR) as well as Rep. Chuck Fleischmann (R-TN).

 “Hey, everybody, a major reason for tonight—Sen. Blackburn,” Ward Baker, the top adviser for the Hagerty campaign, yelled to the room when the senator joined the war room staff shortly after 7:30 p.m. as Hagerty opened a major lead over Sethi in the early returns.